bytebodger/allow/README.md

    middleInitial: '',
 }

-const doSomething = people => {
+const doSomething = thePeople => {
-   allow.anArrayOfInstances(people, person, 0);
+   allow.anArrayOfInstances(thePeople, person, 0);
    /*
        The third argument of anArrayOfInstances() is the minimum length of the array.
-So, by setting this value to 0, it ensures that people is a non-empty array of "person" instances.
+So, by setting this value to 0, it ensures that thePeople is a non-empty array of "person" instances.
      */
 }